-Music Symbols for Repeat signs and endings
+Music Symbols - Repeat signs and endings

 Da Capo, Dal Segno, Al Coda